Semi-0/Propagator/README.md

 which difference from the scheme impl, and a more generic simple scheduler supports promise.
-So both the cell and propagator could be observed by external observer, this could opens up some possibilitise for visualization.
+So both the cell and propagator could be observed by external observer, this could opens up some possibilities for visualization.